EwenDC/root-automated-setup/README.md

 ### Code Standards

 1. Before submitting code for review, please ensure it has been formatted using [Prettier](https://prettier.io/).
 If you are using Visual Studio Code, and you have installed the workspace recommended Prettier editor extension, then this should happen automatically whenever you save a file.
-2. As of me writing this, there are currently no automated tests set up for this project, but I would like to add them in the future.
-When submitting a change, please ensure that you maintain or raise the current level of test coverage.

 ### Frameworks